Step-by-Step Guide to Starting a Cargo Business in Dubai

 Step 7.
 Register with Dubai Customs

-To actually handle imports and exports, your company must be registered with Dubai Customs and get a customs client code.
-This step ensures you can process shipments through the UAE borders smoothly.
+To handle imports and exports, your company must register with Dubai Customs and obtain a customs client code.
+This step enables you to process shipments through the UAE borders efficiently.

 Step 8.
 Open a Corporate Bank Account

-Open a UAE business bank account is essential for managing payments, receiving international transfers, and building credibility with clients.
+Opening a UAE business bank account is essential for managing payments, receiving international transfers, and establishing credibility with clients.

 Step 9.
 Process Visas and Permits

-If you or your employees require a residence visa, you can begin the application process.
-Your company’s license will determine the number of visas you are eligible to apply for.
+If you or your employees require residence visas, you may begin the application process.
+The number of visas available depends on your company’s license.

 Note: VAT registration becomes mandatory once your annual revenue reaches AED 375,000, but you can register voluntarily even if you’re below this threshold.